Promenade (musical)

-Promenade was an experimental musical comedy with book and lyrics by María Irene Fornés and music by Rev. Al Carmines, originally produced off-Broadway by Edgar Lansbury and Joseph Beruh.
+Promenade is an experimental musical comedy with book and lyrics by María Irene Fornés and music by Rev. Al Carmines.
 In a review in The New York Times for a 1983 New York revival, Stephen Holden linked the production to the Theatre of the Absurd: "This work, which suggests a mixture of Candide and Samuel Beckett viewed through Lewis Carroll's looking glass, is a little too avant-garde and absurdist to appeal to mainstream tastes.
 But in its odd way it's an exquisite piece of musical theater."

-Original production
+Production History

-Promenade premiered on April 9, 1965 at the Judson Poets' Theatre, Judson Memorial Church, 55 Washington Square, NYC, where it played for three weekends.
+The Promenade premiered on April 9, 1965 at the Judson Poets' Theater, where it played for three weekends.

-It was then produced four years later in a commercial run Off-Broadway at the Promenade Theatre (for which it was named), produced by Edgar Lansbury and Joseph Beruh, opening on June 4, 1969.
-The cast was led by Madeline Kahn, playing the role of the Servant, also including Shannon Bolin, Ty McConnell, Gilbert Price, Alice Playten, Michael Davis, and Carrie Wilson.
-When Kahn left Promenade, claiming illness, she was replaced by Pamela Hall, who had just closed on Broadway as the ingenue in Jerry Herman's DEAR WORLD.
+It was then produced four years later, titled now as just Promenade, in a commercial run Off-Broadway at the Promenade Theatre (for which it was named), produced by Edgar Lansbury and Joseph Beruh, opening on June 4, 1969.
+The cast was led by Madeline Kahn, playing the role of the Servant.
+When Kahn left Promenade, claiming illness, she was replaced by Pamela Hall, who had just closed on Broadway as Nina in Jerry Herman's Dear World.
 Hall was understudied by Sandra Schaeffer, Later the role was played by Marie Santell.
 Pamela Hall went on to direct the revival of Promenade in 2010, which was produced by Original Cast member Edmund Gaynes.
 After a successful run, Promenade closed on January 18, 1970 after 259 performances.
-Subsequently, it was produced in Chicago under the direction of June Pyskacek by her theater, the Kingston Mines Theatre Co., where in 1971 the world premiere of "Grease" commenced its long run.

-Promenade is listed in the Time Life Decade Books Series as an "anti-Vietnam War statement," perhaps because of the scene at the beginning of the Second Act where rich people are dancing in a maypole around the characters of the Waiter and Dishwasher who are now dressed in bandages as war victims.